ethereum/go-ethereum/docs/_vulnerabilities/vulnerabilities.md

 ## Disclosed vulnerabilities

-In this folder, you can find a JSON-formatted list of some of the known security-relevant vulnerabilities concerning `geth`.
+In this folder, you can find a JSON-formatted list ([`vulnerabilities.json`](vulnerabilities.json)) of some of the known security-relevant vulnerabilities concerning `geth`.

+As of `geth` version `1.9.25`, geth has a built-in command to check whether it is affected by any publically disclosed vulnerability, using the command `geth version-check`.
+This command will fetch the latest json file (and the accompanying [signature-file](vulnerabilities.json.minisig), and cross-check the data against it's own version number.

 The file itself is hosted in the Github repository, on the `gh-pages`-branch.
 The list was started in November 2020, and covers mainly `v1.9.7` and forward.